Point Linguist Model: Segment Any Object via Bridged Large 3D-Language Model: Experiments

+We compare our OcDR with two existing point cloud encoding methods used in the SegPoint \cite{li2022lseg3d} and Chat-Scene \cite{huang2023chatscene}.

-Comparing the performance on the downstream tasks, results in Table \ref{tab:ablationoc} reveal that using Uni3D directly leads to a significant performance drop (-6.5\% on MultiRefer3D, -5.3\% on ScanRefer), confirming that our structured OcDR provides better object grounding and segmentation quality.
+Firstly, SegPoint \cite{li2022lseg3d} relies on dense point patches generated by the pretrained Uni3D backbone \cite{zhou2023uni3d}.
+Comparing the performance on the downstream tasks, results in Table \ref{tab:ablationoc} reveal that using the SegPoint method with Uni3D directly leads to a significant performance drop (-6.5\% on MultiRefer3D, -5.3\% on ScanRefer), confirming that our structured OcDR provides better object grounding and segmentation quality.
 While increasing the token length from 512 to 1024 slightly improves ScanRefer performance (+0.9\%), the results remain far below our setting, highlighting the limitations of relying solely on excessive tokenization without structured OcDR.

-To show the superiority of the design of our OcDR, we also compare it with another alternative setting: Isolated object tokens generated by applying Uni3D on the mask proposal from Mask3D, a paradigm widely used in previous OC-based methods \cite{huang2023chatscene, mamaghan2024exploring}.
+Secondly, Chat-Scene \cite{huang2023chatscene} uses isolated object tokens generated by applying Uni3D \cite{zhou2023uni3d} on the mask proposal from Mask3D \cite{schult2023mask3d}.
 Similarly, the second setting (mask proposal + Uni3D, in Table \ref{tab:ablationoc}) also suffers from degraded performance.
 While leveraging Uni3D on mask proposals provides a structured object-centric representation, it lacks holistic scene awareness, leading to a notable performance drop.